 I observed from a distance, not wanting to interfere with the healing power of a mother’s love.
 Kentia’s listless body shook rapidly, her eyelids barely opened and when they did her eyes would roll back into her head.
 I found myself desperately praying that the medicine entering her veins through the IV drip would work faster — no child should suffer this way, and no mother should have to watch it.

 We learned from the nurse that Kentia had been struck by an acute, severe case of malaria.
 That morning the girl had gone to school like any other day.
 When she returned home in the afternoon, her mother asked her to help prepare a meal — a typical chore for a typical day.
 But after the family finished eating, they found Kentia collapsed on the ground, convulsing and struggling to breathe.
 One moment she was healthy, the next she couldn’t speak.

-Kentia’s parents rushed her to the Medical Teams-supported hospital near their home within the Mtendeli refugee camp.
+Kentia’s parents rushed her to the Medical Teams-supported hospital near their home within the Mtendeli refugee camp in Tanzania.
 “I thought my child would die soon,” her mother later confessed.
 And she had reason to think so — the nurse confirmed that the malaria was so severe that Kentia would not have survived if she hadn’t been able to receive life-saving medicines as quickly as she did.